nicojeske/nicojeske/README.md

 ### Hi there 👋

 Hi, I'm Nico Jeske!
-I'm currently in the first semester of my Master's studies in Computer Science at the [Technical University of Dortmund](https://www.tu-dortmund.de/).
+I'm currently writing my Master thesis in Computer Science at the [Technical University of Dortmund](https://www.tu-dortmund.de/).
 I'm passionate about software development and continuously strive to educate myself and improve my skills in this field.
-My current focus is on learning more about AI and developing minor apps for Android.
+Currently I am working as an IT Consultant in the Insurance industry while also doing some minor side projects here on Github.

 ## Connect with Me 🌐